 TIP: Try to add equal amounts (in volume) of coffee grounds/green material and your brown material.
 But remember, once your compost pile begins the process of decomposing the material, you can be the judge and determine if you are low or high on either green or brown material.

-Can You Put Too Much Coffee Grounds in a Compost Bin?
+Can You Put Too Much Coffee Grounds in a Composting Bin?

 Yes, you can put too many coffee grounds in your compost bin.
 The result of too much coffee grounds is high levels of Nitrogen in your compost.
 These high levels cause the release of ammonium gas and create a foul odor.